CarMax promises to make buying or selling a used car an easy and stress-free process through its “no haggle” policy. But is CarMax right for you?

-Of course, you’ll want to compare any offer you get from CarMax with other financing options, especially those from credit unions.
-In my case, CarMax’s financing terms were the best I found.
-That made the process even easier.
+Of course, you’ll want to compare any financing offer you get from CarMax with other options, especially those from credit unions.

 While you can’t beat shopping and buying online for convenience, some people may be more comfortable doing everything in person.
 If that’s true in your case, you can always head to a CarMax store for a more traditional experience.